Crystal Van de Zilver

-The Township of Lakewood's Emergency Medical Services Department has been providing the residents of Lakewood and those who work and travel through our town with emergency care from its inception in 1979.
-Staffed 24 hours per day equipped to respond to the need of the 90,000 plus residents and guests in our residential, commercial, and industrial park.
-Well known locations in Lakewood include the Lakewood Municipal Airport, Kimball Medical Center, Ocean County Park, Georgian Court College, Ocean County Police Academy, Beth Medrash Govoha University and Lakewood Blue Claws Stadium.
+The Township of Lakewood's Emergency Medical Services Department was established in 1979 providing emergency care to the Lakewood residence and those that travel through.
+The EMS department is staffed 24 hours a day and equipped to respond to the need of the 100,000 plus residents and their guests, as well as the commercial and industrial park.
+Locations of interest in Lakewood include the Lakewood Municipal Airport, Monmouth Medical Southern Campus, 7 nursing facilities, Ocean County Park, Georgian Court University, Pine Park, Ocean County Police Academy, Lake Shenandoah, Beth Medrash Govoha University, Northern Ocean County Recycle facility, Eagle Ridge Golf Club, Lakewood Country Club, Woodlake Country Club, and Lakewood Blue Claws.

-In 2008 - The EMS department went to paperless charting of patient care records, utilizing the EMS charts documentation platform.
-This charting platform, allows EMS staff to gather patient information and compare with previous patient interactions to ensure the most up to date medical information possible.
+The EMS department went to electronic patient charting reports in 2008, utilizing the Zoll EMS charts documentation program.
+This charting program, allows EMS personnel to be able to have continuity of care for patient who may have previous ems contact in ensuring the most up to date medical information possible.

 The Department of Emergency Medical Services is also affiliated with the American Safety and Health Institute as a training agency.
-Our training site located at our EMS quarters can assist you in all aspects of medical training.
-Classes can be performed at your place of business and can consist of CPR, Basic First Aid, Defibrillator training, Right to Know, Blood borne Pathogens, Incident command, Babysitting safety, Emergency Medical Response, NIMS training and consultation.
-For additional information of training opportunities - email - EMStraining@lakewoodtwpnj.org
+Our training site located at our EMS quarters can assist with training in CPR, Basic First Aid, Defibrillator training, Right to Know, Blood borne Pathogens, Incident command, Babysitting safety, Emergency Medical Response, NIMS training and consultation.
+For additional information of training opportunities - email - Cvandezilver@lakewoodnj.gov

-Our EMS Staff are all certified as Emergency Medical Technicians and/ or Paramedics providing Basic Life Support along with Professional CPR, Incident Command 100, 200, Basic Hazardous Materials awareness, Right to Know, Pre-hospital Trauma Life Support, Fit Testing and NIMS 700 compliant.
+All EMS Staff are certified as Emergency Medical Technicians and/ or Paramedics providing Basic Life Support along with Professional CPR, Incident Command 100, 200, Basic Hazardous Materials awareness, Right to Know, Pre-hospital Trauma Life Support, N-95 Fit Testing and NIMS 700 compliant.

-The EMS crew is stationed at the Emergency Services Building on the corner of Pine Street and New Hampshire Ave., if you have any questions about the EMS Department please contact EMS Supervisor Scott Carter at 732-534-1835 or by filling out the contact form below.
+The Emergency Services Building is located at 1555 Pine Street Lakewood NJ, if you have any questions about the EMS Department please contact Crystal Van de Zilver, EMS Chief at 732-901-8487 or by filling out the contact form below.